-It is important for a trichologist to physically examine your hair and ask you lifestyle questions to establish scalp conditions, in order to evaluate and apply the correct cause of treatment, no matter the symptoms or worries you present with.
-Here, we take a look at some of the common questions and tests a trichologist will go through, in order to leave you better prepared for your first appointment.
+Here, we take a look at some of the common questions and trichology tests you will go through with your trichologist, in order to leave you better prepared for your first appointment.

 It is essential you provide your trichologist with an overview of your medical history, as a previous condition may be contributing to your hair loss or scalp condition.
 Family history and genetics may also have a part to play.
 The more information you are able to give, the easier it will be for your trichologist to establish and treat the cause of your hair loss and discomfort.

 Stress is one of the most common causes of alopecia (dramatic hair loss).
-Letting your trichologist know of any major life events or changes will help them evaluate why you are experiencing hair loss.
+This is especially true if your stress is due to a major life event or trauma.
+Letting your trichologist know of any major stressors you’ve recently been exposed to will help them evaluate why you are experiencing hair loss.

-This is a combination of your diet, sleep habits, whether your consume alcohol or smoke.
+This is a combination of your diet, sleep habits, and whether you consume alcohol or smoke.
 Like any health check, letting your trichologist know all the details means they can provide you with the correct treatment.

 Hair Care Routine

 Having a good hair care routine and treating your hair gently works wonders.
-Your trichologist needs to how you currently style your hair so that they can advise you on ways to improve your hair quality and scalp condition at home so you can help prevent damage.
+Your trichologist needs to know how you currently care for your hair, including regular treatments or styling.
+This will enable them to advise you on ways to improve your hair quality and scalp condition at home, helping to prevent damage.

 Examination of the hair and scalp